top of page

 Almost all of the marine suppliers in the Port of Spain area are in Chaguaramas, with the most significant exception being LP Marine.
 The main chandlery's are the Boaters Shop at Power Boats, Peake Chandlery and Budget Marine.
 If you need a specialty part or item you may need to order it in from the US, but more on that later.

 Across the shipyards and along Western Main Road there are a range of trades and smaller stores including riggers, canvas workers, wood workers, machine shops, painters, electricians etc. It is best to speak to other cruisers and look at examples of people's work to get a sense of which businesses are better as there are very few online reviews.
+When you do hire trades, be specific in what you want, the products being used, costs and timeline, keeping records to help avoid in disagreements down the line.

 Grocery shopping and provisioning